Content Map Terms

 If you are already pregnant and are not immune

-If you are not immune to rubella, measles, or chickenpox, your doctor will recommend that you not have the vaccine until after childbirth.
+• Rubella, measles, or chickenpox: If you are not immune to these diseases, your doctor will recommend that you wait until after childbirth to have the vaccine.
 Instead, you must take every precaution to prevent exposure to these viruses while you're pregnant.

-If you are at risk of being exposed to hepatitis B, hepatitis A, rabies, polio, meningitis, or pneumococcal bacteria, your doctor may recommend that you get vaccinated against these infections during pregnancy.
+• Other vaccines: If you are at risk of being exposed to hepatitis A, hepatitis B, polio, meningitis, or pneumococcal bacteria, your doctor may recommend that you get vaccinated against these infections during pregnancy.

 References